Ashishnayak1066/OneAI/replit.md

 ## Authentication

-The app uses Google OAuth for authentication:
+The app uses email/password authentication:
 - Login and Signup pages with modern shadcn/ui design
-- Google OAuth integration via Flask-Dance
 - Session-based authentication with Flask-Login

-### Required Secrets
-- `GOOGLE_OAUTH_CLIENT_ID` - Google OAuth Client ID
-- `GOOGLE_OAUTH_CLIENT_SECRET` - Google OAuth Client Secret
+- Password hashing with bcrypt

 ### API Keys (User-provided in chat)
 Users enter their own API keys directly in the chat interface: